Complaints and Disciplinary Process

-Complaints against practitioners should be made in writing and be sufficiently detailed.
-It is recommended that complaints be sent to the
+Complaints from health consumers against practitioners should be made in writing and be sufficiently detailed.
+All consumer complaints must initially be sent to the Health and Disability Commissioner (HDC), PO Box 1791, Auckland 1140 or email hdc@hdc.org.nz

-Where the Podiatrists Board receives a patient care complaint (a complaint alleging that the practice or conduct of a podiatrist has affected a health consumer) it must promptly be sent to the Health and Disability Commissioner.
-If the scope of the complaint is not clear, the complaint will be referred to the Commissioner for preliminary assessment.
+Where the Podiatrists Board receives a patient care complaint (a complaint alleging that the practice or conduct of a podiatrist has affected a health consumer) the Board must also promptly send that complaint to the Health and Disability Commissioner.

 The Board assesses the complaint, and considers in light of the nature and circumstances of the complaint, the action or actions that the Board should take to respond to the complaint.